 Homeless veterans face many struggles, but we’re here to help!
 Despite service to their nation, homelessness among U.S. military veterans is unfortunately common in the United States.

-In this article, we’ll discuss homeless veterans in the United States, the challenges they face, and share some of the resources that can help homeless veterans.
+Below, we discuss the challenges homeless veterans in the United States face, and share some of the resources that can help homeless veterans.

 Homeless veterans in the U.S.